Need help? Contact your SBDC advisor. Request Advising Here.

 How do I access the $10,000 emergency cash advance?

-The SBA is providing UP TO $10,000 ($1,000 per employee, $10,000 max) to applicants that does not need to be repaid.
-To be considered for this advance, you must submit an application.
-The funds can be used for employee leave, maintaining payroll, increased costs due to supply chain disruption, mortgage or lease payments or repaying obligations that cannot be met due to revenue loss.
-On the application, check the box on the third screen (“additional information”) to be considered for this advance.
+The EIDL advance is no longer available.
+The SBA provided up to $10,000 ($1,000 per employee, $10,000 max) to applicants that does not need to be repaid.
+The funds can be used for employee leave, maintaining payroll, increased costs due to supply chain disruption, mortgage or lease payments, or repaying obligations that cannot be met due to revenue loss.

 How can the loan be used?